POSTECH-IMLAB/Accurate-and-Fast-Multi-view-Face-Landmark-Point-Detection/README.md

 ### How to use

-- First, you need to unzip trained dataset in 'data'.
+First, you need to unzip trained dataset in 'data'.
+After that, you can apply to webcam, video file and image files.
+Follow the instruction below.

 - You can detect LP with webcam.